Atlas Shrugged

 “Barely!”

-Again, a lie, but his mother fought with weapons of greatest effect and didn’t give away her secrets to be used against her.
+Again, a lie, but his mother didn’t give away her secrets to be used against her.

-His father said nothing for a long while, his barrel chest heaving.
-Finally, “I don’t want him reading trash like that.”
+His father said nothing for a long while, his barrel chest heaving, addressing none of what his mother pointed out.
+Finally he said simply, “I don’t want him reading trash like that.”

 “Trash” that Sebastian had already read.
 Several times, which he hadn’t had a chance to tell his mother before his father had intervened.